python-webuntis/python-webuntis/docs/quickstart.rst

     s.login()

-This will raise an exception if you haven't provided the neccessary options (*i.e.* username, password, server).
+This will raise an exception if you haven't provided the neccessary configuration (*i.e.* username, password, server, useragent, school).

 So now that we're logged in, we can fetch some data.
 How about a list of all the classes of the school *demo_inf*?
 As the WebUntis software comes from